learning-zone/javascript-basics/README.md

 ## Q. What is scope chain in javascript?

-The scope chain in JavaScript refers to the chain of nested scopes that a JavaScript program uses to look up variable and function references.
-When a variable or function is referenced in JavaScript code, the interpreter first looks for it in the current scope.
-If it\'s not found there, it moves up the scope chain to the next outer scope and looks for it there.
-It continues doing this until the variable or function is found or until it reaches the global scope.
+The **scope chain** is the mechanism JavaScript uses to resolve variable references by searching through nested scopes from innermost to outermost until the variable is found (or a `ReferenceError` is thrown).

 **Example:**: